guettli/programming-guidelines/README.rst

 from the Excel sheet ...
 No I don't like this.
 Results will be better if you like what you do :-)

 For detail lovers: No, it was not feasible to write a script which imported the excel sheet to the database.
 The excel sheet was not well structured.

-The term "configuration" has two meanings in the guideline.
-Under this heading "configuration" means that a customer can change the configuration and the configuration gets stored in a database.
-The term "configuration" in "Configuration-Management" has a different meaning.

 *give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime*